Coach Paul Mainieri announces retirement after 15 seasons at LSU

 No word on a replacement for Mainieri or the status of any of his assistant coaches was available when the news broke Friday afternoon.

-During his 15 seasons in Baton Rouge, Mainieri has been to Omaha twice, winning it once in 2009 and coming up second to Florida in 2017.
+During his 15 seasons in Baton Rouge, Mainieri has been to Omaha five times with the Tigers, winning it once in 2009 and coming up second to Florida in 2017.

 The Tigers have nine NCAA Tournament national seeds over the past 13 full seasons, and have won four SEC regular-season championships and six conference tournament titles in that span.